loopstick/ResourcesForClasses/README.md

 ### How to make Gears
 - [MAKE: your own gears](https://makezine.com/2010/06/28/make-your-own-gears/)
 - [Gear generator](http://www.geargenerator.com)
+- A nice [overview](https://makezine.com/projects/make-your-own-gears/) of making your own gears.
+Don't worry about the specifics (Inkscape etc.) but get the general concept which can be achieved in many different ways and using different tools.
 - Fusion 360 gear tutorials
   - [The Easy Way to Design Gears in Fusion 360](https://www.instructables.com/id/The-Easy-Way-to-Design-Gears-in-Fusion-360/)
   - [How to Make Gears in FUsion 360](https://grabcad.com/tutorials/how-to-make-gear-in-fusion-360-with-gear-calculation)